rsinghlab/SCOT/README.md

-# SCOT
+# Information about this fork
 This fork extends SCOT by allowing for unbalanced Gromov-Wasserstein optimal transport using the implementation by Thibault Sejourne [here](https://github.com/thibsej/unbalanced_gromov_wasserstein).
 I have included an example of why unbalanced GW is useful in this general context in `unbalanced_GW.ipynb`.

+# SCOT

 Repository for "Gromov-Wasserstein based optimal transport for aligning single-cell multi-omics data" manuscript: https://www.biorxiv.org/content/10.1101/2020.04.28.066787v1